-Biology I-II-III (4 cr.)
 (4 cr.)
 (4 cr.)

-Fundamental characteristics of living matter from the molecular level to the ecological community with emphasis on general biological principles.
+(4 cr.)
+Biology I-II-III Fundamental characteristics of living matter from the molecular level to the ecological community with emphasis on general biological principles.
 Diversity of living organisms; their structure, physiology and evolution.
 Lect.
 3 hrs., Lab.
 3 hrs., Total 6 hrs. per wk.

 BIOL 104-105 General Biology I-II (6 cr.)
 (6 cr.)
 Fundamental characteristics of living matter from the molecular level and the ecological community with emphasis on general biological principles.
 Diversity of living organisms; their structure, physiology and evolution.
 Lect.
 4 hrs., Lab.
 6 hrs., Total 10 hrs. per wk.

-BIOL 156 Foundations of Zoology (4 cr.
+BIOL 156 Foundations of Zoology (4 cr.)
 Prerequisite high school biology.
 Fundamental biological principles of structure and function as applied to animals from the cell to organ systems.
 Lect.
 3 hrs., Lab.
 3 hrs., Total 6 hrs. per wk.

-BIOL 158 Parasites of Domestic Animals
+BIOL 158 Parasites of Domestic Animals (3 cr.)
 Classification, life history, and control measures of the common species of parasites of domestic animals (internal and external).
 Lect.
 2 hrs., Lab.
 3 hrs., Total 5 hrs. per wk.

-BIOL 164 Pathology I (3 cr.)
+BIOL 164 Pathology (3 cr.)
 The basic principles regarding alteration of the structure and function in disease and the genesis and effect of disease in the various organ systems.
 Lect.
-3 hrs. per wk.
+3 hrs.

-BIOL 176 Microbiology

-The characteristics and activities of micro-organisms, showing their essential relation to diagnosis, treatment, and prevention of disease.
+(4 cr) BIOL 176 Microbiology The characteristics and activities of micro-organisms, showing their essential relation to diagnosis, treatment, and prevention of disease.
 Fundamentals of bacteriology, mycology, and parasitology, emphasizing their relationships to individual community health.
 Lect.
-3 hrs., Lab.
-3 hrs., Total 6 hrs. per wk.
+3

-BIOL 198 Seminar and Project (1-5 cr.) (see page 91)
+BIOL 198 Seminar and Project (1-5 cr.) (see page 95)

-BIOL 199 Supervised Study (1-5 cr.) (see page 91)
+BIOL 199 Supervised Study (1-5 cr.) (see page 95)